Last Updated: 9/26/23 | September 26th, 2023

 But is Bangkok a safe place to visit?

-Just like any major city, you must be alert and aware of your surroundings, but it is pretty safe, and the risk of serious danger is very low (unless you are up to something illegal).
+Just like any major city, you must be alert and aware of your surroundings as you explore.
+However, it’s quite safe, and the risk of serious danger is very low (unless you are up to something illegal).
 You are most likely to encounter small scams designed to get a few extra bucks from you (more on that later).

 It’s crucial you not discuss the king or royal family publicly or with locals, or you will face major consequences that all the travel insurance in the world will not protect you from!

-No one wants to think about things going wrong on their trip, but being prepared and buying travel insurance is something I do before every trip.
+11. Buy travel insurance – No one wants to think about things going wrong on their trip, but being prepared and buying travel insurance is something I do before every trip.
 You should have it whenever you travel, but in a country where petty theft and scams are, unfortunately, a little more common, it’s extra important.
-And of course, it’s also important for covering any medical or other emergency situation you might encounter.
 Be a smart traveler — buy travel insurance.

 How to Avoid Scams in Bangkok

 Bangkok is generally safe for travelers and backpackers, but it’s also incredibly hectic.
-Petty theft (including bag snatching) is the most common type of crime you’ll face.
-Also, some people will try to rip you off, including taxi drivers who refuse to turn on their meters.
+Petty theft (including bag snatching) is the most common type of crime you’ll encounter.
+Also, some people may try to rip you off, including taxi drivers who refuse to turn on their meters.
 Avoiding travel scams requires a lot of common sense and a healthy dose of suspicion.
-(Also read this post on travel scams to avoid.)
+(You can read this post on travel scams to avoid for more info.)

-Here are the two most common scams to be aware of:
+Here are the two most common scams in Bangkok to be aware of:

-Taxi scams: You hop into a taxi and realize the meter isn’t running.
+You hop into a taxi and realize the meter isn’t running.
 You mention this to the driver and their response is that the meter is “broken,” and he quotes you a price that is outrageously high.
-Or you might notice that the meter is working but the fare is increasing as fast as a bullet train in Japan.
+Or you might notice that the meter is working but the fare is rapidly increasing.

-To avoid this scam, do your research and get an idea of how much a ride should cost from your hostel or hotel staff before hailing a taxi.
-In my experience, if the cabbie tries to negotiate the rate, I use the one quoted to me though my prior research, and if he refuses, I get out and find someone who will turn the meter on.
-(Ideally, use only taxis with working meters.)
+To avoid these scams, ask the staff at your hostel or hotel to give you an idea of how much a ride should cost before hailing a taxi.
+In my experience, if the cabbie tries to negotiate the rate, I use the one quoted to me.
+If he refuses, I get out and find someone who will turn the meter on.
+Ideally, only use taxis with working meters.